-Prereq: Undergraduate: Concurrent enrollment in ARTGR 370, ARTGR 371, or ARTGR 470.
+Prereq: Undergraduate: Junior or senior standing in the graphic design program.
 Graduate: Graduate enrollment in College of Design.

 The philosophy, concepts, and structures of systems thinking in graphic design.

 ARTGR 493: Workshop

 Prereq: Evidence of satisfactory experience in area of specialization Intensive 2 to 4 week studio exploration.
 Topics vary each time offered.